oktadev/okta-blog/_source/_posts/2021-08-13-reactive-java.md

 </dependency>
 ```

-It has been reported that when [`spring-security` is enabled, BlockHound does not detect](https://github.com/reactor/BlockHound/issues/173) blocking calls.
+It has been reported that when [Spring Security is enabled, BlockHound does not detect blocking calls](https://github.com/reactor/BlockHound/issues/173).

 Disable security for the test profile.
 Add the file `src/test/resources/application-test.yml` with the following content: